Our Team

 Liz Sullivan

 Liz grew up in Connecticut and moved to New York City after studying art history in college.
 While in New York, she worked for Sotheby’s Auction House until she started to tire of the bustle of the city.
 Having spent vacation time in the summers on Lake St. George, Maine seemed to be calling her.
 First landing in Portland, Liz worked in retail and fell in love with the quality of life Maine had to offer.
-After meeting her husband Brian, they decided to move to the midcoast area.
+After meeting her husband, they decided to move to the midcoast area.
 As a part of The Apprenticeshop, she gets to participate in a close-knit community and continue learning.
 She is in her “happy place.”

 IMG_3331.jpeg